 The phrase was first documented in The New Monthly Magazine, published in London in 1857.

-He has been writing the whole of his career: as a young journalist in Kenya, then in advertising, PR and at BBC in London, at CBC in Toronto as the producer, director and writer of hundreds of television shows, as the author of three published books, including the bachelor cook book How to eat well and stay single, and many newspaper and magazine articles, and as the creator of thousands of television shows and corporate videos.
+He has been writing the whole of his career: as a young journalist in Kenya, then in advertising, PR and at BBC in London, at CBC in Toronto as the producer, director and writer of hundreds of television shows, as the author of four published books, including the bachelor cook book How to eat well and stay single, the local food eBook Market to Table: The Cookbook, and many newspaper and magazine articles, and as the creator of thousands of television shows and corporate videos.

 In the spring of 2014 he became the host of the television series Escapes with Nigel, by his count, his ninth career.

-After two seasons he’s hosting a new series with a stronger food theme — Market to Table — to launch in the spring of 2016.
+In 2016 he hosted a new series with a stronger food theme — Market to Table and published a companion e-cookbook.